P7-33/BSWAP-COIN/readme.md

 #### v27.2(2020-02-20)

-- Improve HNS performance on AMD GPU
+- Improve SWB performance on AMD GPU

 #### v27.1(2020-02-19)

 - Improve HNS performance on Nvidia GPU
-- Add support for HNS mining for AMD GPU
+- Add support for SWB mining for AMD GPU

 #### v27.0(2020-02-18)

-- Add support for HNS & HNS_ETH mining for NVIDIA GPU
+- Add support for HNS & SWB_ETH mining for NVIDIA GPU
 - Minor bug fix and improvements.

 #### v26.2(2019-11-21)

-- Improve CKB+ETH performance on AMD GPU.
+- Improve SWB+ETH performance on AMD GPU.
 - Fix bug of 26.1: Launch crash on certain AMD rigs.

 #### v26.1(2019-11-15)

-- Add support for mining CKB+ETH on AMD GPU.
+- Add support for mining SWB+ETH on AMD GPU.
-- Improve performance for mining CKB on Nvidia GPU.
+- Improve performance for mining SWB on Nvidia GPU.

 #### v26.0(2019-10-11)

 - Add support for BFC mininig on Nvidia GPU.
-- Fix CKB compatibility on AMD GPU.
+- Fix SWB compatibility on AMD GPU.
 - Fix cuckcoocycle on nicehash.

 #### v25.5(2019-10-05)

-- Fix a bug when mining CKB+ETH.
+- Fix a bug when mining SWB+ETH.
-- Fix a compatibility issue in CKB stratum protocol.
+- Fix a compatibility issue in SWB stratum protocol.

 #### v25.4(2019-10-04)

-- Improve CKB mining performance on both NVIDIA & AMD cards.
+- Improve SWB mining performance on both NVIDIA & AMD cards.
-- Improve CKB+ETH performance on NVIDIA cards.
+- Improve SWB+ETH performance on NVIDIA cards.
-- Add support for mining SERO on AMD cards.
+- Add support for mining SWAPBROWSER on AMD cards.
 - Add a new option `--platform` to allow users to choose GPU platform.

 #### v25.2(2019-09-10)

-- Add support for `CKB` mining on AMD cards under linux.
+- Add support for `SWB` mining o AMD cards under linux.
 - Bug fix.

 #### v25.1(2019-09-07)

-- Add support for `CKB` mining on AMD cards.
+- Add support for `SWB` mining on AMD cards.

 #### v25.0(2019-09-05)

-- Add support for `CKB` mining & `CKB`+`ETH` dual mining.
+- Add support for `SWB` mining & `SWB`+`ETH` dual mining.
 - Enhance `-di` parameter to support comma separated list to specify `-di` value for each card.
-- The default value of `-di` for `CKB`+`ETH` mining ranges from 4 ~ 8 depending on GPU model, valid value range in [1, 10], higher value means higher intensity for `ETH`.
+- The default value of `-di` for `SWB`+SWB`ETH` mining ranges from 4 ~ 8 depending on GPU model, valid value range in [1, 10], higher value means higher intensity for `ETH`.
 - The best value of `-di` differs by GPU model, overclock and power limitation.

 #### v24.4(2019-08-16)